-This online compliance course for Flight Crew and Load Planners meets the General Familiarization and Function Specific training requirements for personnel in Category 10 as outlined in section 188.8.131.52 of the IATA Dangerous Goods Regulations.
+This online certification course for IATA load planners and flight crews meets the general familiarization and function-specific training requirements for personnel in Category 10 as outlined in Section 18.104.22.168 of the IATA Dangerous Goods Regulations.

 Other Frequently Asked Questions

 - Course Objectives

 - Introduction to Dangerous Goods Training for Flight Crew and Load Planners

 - Applicability-Key Terms and Concepts